 Originally from Houston, Texas, Magness completed his undergraduate studies in Political Science and Economics at the University of St. Thomas and obtained his MPP and PhD at George Mason University.
-In addition to his role at IHS, he also teaches at GMU’s School of Public Policy.

 Top 5 myths about Abraham Lincoln’s Emancipation Proclamation

 Abraham Lincoln’s Emancipation Proclamation of January 1, 1863, declaring the slaves of the rebellious southern states “forever free,” is probably the most important event of his presidency or even his life.
 But most people — including a few professional historians — get the Proclamation wrong.Learn More...